rgknp/AIDayLabs/lab01.5-luis/1_LUIS.md

 ![Add Facet Entity](./resources/assets/SearchPicsIntentAfter.png)

-Finally, click "Intents" in the left sidebar and add two more intents:
+Next, click "Intents" in the left sidebar and add two more intents:
 + Name one intent **"SharePic"**.
 This might be identified by utterances like "Share this pic", "Can you tweet that?", or "post to Twitter".
 + Create another intent named **"OrderPic"**.
 This could be communicated with utterances like "Print this picture", "I would like to order prints", "Can I get an 8x10 of that one?", and "Order wallets".
 When choosing utterances, it can be helpful to use a combination of questions, commands, and "I would like to..." formats.

+Finally, you need to add some sample utterances to the "None" intent.
+This helps LUIS label when things are outside the scope of your application.
+Add things like "I'm hungry for pizza", "Search videos", etc. You should have about 10-15% of your app's utterances within the None intent.

 We are now ready to train our model.
 Click "Train" in the top right bar.
 This builds a model to do utterance --> intent mapping with the training data you've provided.
 Training is not always immediate.
 Sometimes, it gets queued and can take several minutes.